c4ndyfl1p/c4ndyfl1p.github.io/content/posts/cryptopals-set2-challenge11.md

 +++

 # AES-CBC | I still see penguins

 I think this was a very experimental exercise.

+edit: I did a dumb thing, hence this post exists.
+Scroll to the bottom to save yourself some pain.

 **Task ([cryptopals set2 challenge 11](https://cryptopals.com/sets/2/challenges/11)):**
 1. Write an encryption oracle with encrypts a plaintext with AES in ECB mode half the time and CBC mode other half.